 This amendment includes section (b)(1) and refers to the "Accompanying Orders" list posted on the Court's website.
+The amendment is effective July 1, 2015.

 This amendment clarifies the information to be included in proposed orders submitted to the Court, provides that orders on papers served using the negative notice procedures of Local Rule 2002-4 shall be submitted after the expiration of the response period and within three business days of the response period, changes the time for submission of orders after hearings to three "business" days, and establishes procedures for the submission of agreed and amended orders.
 This amendment is effective July 1, 2014.